Azure/azure-openapi-validator/docs/rules.md

 Please refer to [all-tracked-resources-must-have-delete.md](./all-tracked-resources-must-have-delete.md) for details.

-### AllowNestedIfParentExist

-When the parent resource is scoped under a resource group, the path for the list calls of its child resources must also be scoped under a resource group

-Please refer to [allow-nested-if-parent-exist.md](./allow-nested-if-parent-exist.md) for details.

 ### AnonymousBodyParameter

 This rule appears if in the parameter definition you have anonymous types.